tqtezos/stablecoin/docs/specification.md

 Parameter (in Michelson): `address :minter`.

-- Removes minter from the global minter list and sets its minting allowance to 0.
+- Removes minter from the minter list and sets its minting allowance to 0.
   Once minter is removed it will no longer be able to mint or burn tokens.

 - Sender must be master minter.